 Hurricanes, locust swarms, alien invasions, global coronavirus pandemics — no matter where you live, you’re at risk.
-Even if you’re unconvinced of the impending apocalypse, it pays to be prepared in the event of a catastrophe.
-Packing a proper bug-out bag (also known as a “BOB” or “go bag”) in advance can be tedious, however.
-There’s a lot to consider, and it’s important not to overlook anything.
+Even if you’re unconvinced of the impending apocalypse, it pays to prepare with an emergency kit and a plan of action.
+Packing a reliable bug-out bag (also known as a “48-hour bag,” a “go bag,” or just “BOB”) in advance can be tedious, however.
+There’s a lot to consider, and it’s critical not to overlook anything.
 For the lazy or “survival-challenged,” though, these pre-packed survival bags offer everything you need in a ready-made, grab-and-go format.
+So, when disaster strikes, you’re ready.

 Uncharted Supply Seventy2 Pro Survival System

-Uncharted Supply based its original Seventy2 Survival System on the idea that most survival situations are resolved inside of 72 hours (hence the name).
-The all-new Seventy2 Pro builds on the company’s mainstay pack, but with upgraded, professional-grade gear inside.
-It’s designed to provide everything two people might need to survive in the wake of any emergency, from a broken-down car to a catastrophic hurricane.
+Uncharted Supply based its original Seventy2 Survival System on the idea that most survival situations are resolved within 72 hours (hence the name).
+The all-new Seventy2 Pro builds on the company’s mainstay pack but with upgraded, professional-grade gear inside.
+It’s designed to provide everything two people might need to survive in the wake of any emergency, from a broken-down car to a catastrophic hurricane to the rapture.
 The waterproof Hypalon shell is ultra-durable and even doubles as a flotation device.
-Inside, the kit includes a long list of essentials from a full-tang knife and water bottle to anti-fog ski goggles and a premium first-aid kit.
+Inside, the kit includes a long list of essentials, from a full-tang survival knife and stainless steel water bottle to anti-fog ski goggles and a premium first-aid kit.
 A screen-printed insert outlines various survival tips and techniques, so you can look like you actually know what you’re doing.

 Sustain Supply Co.
 Comfort 2 Emergency Bag

-Like the Seventy2Pro, Sustain Supply Co.’s Comfort2 emergency bag has you covered with enough food, water and water sources, and supplies to get you and a partner through that critical 72-hour window.
+Like the Seventy2Pro, Sustain Supply Co.’s Comfort2 emergency bag has you covered with enough food, water, water sources, and supplies to get you and a partner through that critical 72-hour window.
 Inside the streamlined backpack, you’ll find a craft knife, an LED lantern, emergency blankets, a first-aid kit, a cordage bundle, survival straws for water purification, and more.
 Plus, a pack of bath wipes ensures you needn’t ride out the storm smelling like a corpse.
 It’s not as heavy-duty as the Seventy2 Pro, but it does cost less than half as much.
+To double your survival time, upgrade to the , which features enough supplies for a family of four.

 Echo-Sigma Get Home Bag